cburgmer/build-facts/README.md

 Currently it just dumps all the data into the current working directory under `./data`.

+## Goal

+Provide a simple way to download build and test metadata from CI/CD servers in a JSON structure for analysis.
+The format shall aim for consistency across build server implementations.

 ## Howto

 Have a build server running, e.g. an example Jenkins shipped with this repo: